mansikulkarni96/enhancements/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 ### Risks and Mitigations

 The risks involved with this proposal are:
-* Dependency on the Microsoft provided td-agent .msi installer for providing a logging solution.
+* The current proposal is dependent on the Microsoft provided td-agent .msi installer binary for features, support with logging on Windows nodes.

 ### Test Plan